dream-num/Luckysheet/docs/guide/config.md

     }

 ------------
-### showRowBar
+### rowHeaderWidth
-- Type: Boolean
+- Type: Number
-- Default: true
+- Default: 46
-- Usage: Whether to show the row number area
+- Usage: The width of the row header area, if set to 0, it means to hide the row header

 ------------
-### showColumnBar
+### columeHeaderHeight
-- Type: Boolean
+- Type: Number
-- Default: true
+- Default: 20
-- Usage: Whether to show the column number area
+- Usage: The height of the column header area, if set to 0, it means hide the column header

 ------------
 ### sheetFormulaBar